3 Tips That Will Make You A Better Poker Player

 Even players who are not bookworms can now find some time to learn about poker.
 Watch videos of poker tournaments and analyze hands.
 If this doesn’t make sense to you, keep in mind how all professional players spend their time analyzing what they and their opponents did to get a better picture of poker as a game.

 Niri Talberg from Fafo, Institute for Labour and Social Research, in Oslo, is a researcher specialized in gambling and poker who conducted a survey in which 17 professional poker players discovered how they approach the game in a series of interviews.
 One of the players, Pierre, accentuated the importance of keeping track on hands that you as a player have doubts about: ”In Hold’em Manager [a poker tracking program], every time I have a hand that I’m kind of unsure about, there is this nice feature that you can click on the hand up to the left and then it will be stored in Hold’em Manager.
-So after each day that I play, I try to store every hand that I’m uncertain about and then I often review them afterwards.”, while admitting that he spends 80% of his time playing online poker, and 20% of his time learning about it even though he’s a pro.
+So after each day that I play, I try to store every hand that I’m uncertain about and then I often review them afterwards.”, while admitting that he spends 80% of his time playing online poker and knowing the rules, and 20% of his time learning about it even though he’s a pro.

 Casino & Sports Links on Feedinco